ykhli/mcp-light-control/README.md

    Replace `YOUR_CLIENT_ID` and `YOUR_APP_NAME` with your values.

    b.
-Log in with your Hue developer account and authorize the app
+Log in with your Hue developer account and authorize the app.

    c.
-You'll be redirected to your callback URL with a code parameter
+You'll be redirected to your callback URL with a code parameter.

    d.
-Extract the code from the URL (e.g., `?code=abcd1234&state=anystring`)
+Extract the code from the URL (e.g., `?code=abcd1234&state=anystring`).

    e.
 Exchange the code for tokens using cURL or Postman: